 - Completion of a statement of purpose.
 The statement of purpose criteria can be found on the MAcc program application.

 - For application review purposes, you can upload unofficial copies of transcripts for ALL colleges you have attended.
-You will also be required to submit to the UO Office of Admissions ONE (1) official transcript from each college or university where you received a bachelor’s degree or higher.
+You will also be required to submit to the UO Office of the Registrar ONE (1) official transcript from each college or university where you received a bachelor’s degree or higher.
 Grade point average minimums are 3.0 cumulative and 3.0 in accounting.
 Historically GPAs have averaged 3.45

 - GMAT or GRE Score Report.
 GMAT score 550 minimum, 600 or above preferred.
 Pearson/VUE institutional code for the MAcc Program: KSQ-5N-35.
 GRE score report: University Code 4846, Departmental Code for Accounting 4001.
 Scores are good for five (5) years only.

 - International Applicants: Official TOEFL or IELTS Score Report.
 Applicants whose native language is not English must show proof of language proficiency.
 The score report is valid for 2 years only.

 See Complete Application Requirements